 William Reed is a Japanologist with over four decades of experience in Japan, and in-depth knowledge of the Japanese language and culture.
 He is dedicated to bridging the language and cultural gap to make accessible the Ways of practical wisdom in Japanese Budo and traditional arts.

 Living the Budo philosophy of Bunbu Ryodo, Master of Sword and Letters, he holds advanced rankings in both Aikido and Shodo, Brush Calligraphy.
-He has a 8th-dan in Aikido with the Yuishinkai under Maruyama Koretoshi, who studied directly under the founder of Aikido, Ueshiba Morihei.
-He holds a 10-dan rank as a professional Sensei of Shodo from the Zen Nihon Shodo Renmei, and has won many awards in calligraphy competitions, and is currently developing a program whereby people can study brush calligraphy as a means of developing mental and physical concentration, an ability to maintain peak performance under pressure, as well as gain access to practical philosophy and poetry from Asian culture.
-He is also a Tokubetsu Shihan in Nanba Jutsu, the Art of Physical Finesse, on which he has spoken twice as a TEDx Speaker, at TEDxKG in Japan, and at TEDxTrondheim in Norway.
+He has a 8th-dan in Aikido with the Yuishinkai.
+He holds a 10-dan rank as a professional Sensei of Shodo Calligraphy and is Vice-Chairman of the Zen Nihon Shodo Renmei.
+He has has won many awards in calligraphy competitions, and regularly participates in Gallery Exhibitions.
+He is also a Special Shihan in Nanba, the Art of Physical Finesse, on which he has spoken twice as a TEDx Speaker, at TEDxKG in Japan, and at TEDxTrondheim in Norway.